anandrva/ace_ecommerce/README.md

     4. Open up a command prompt
     5. CD into the directory you just created, let's say its C:\Wordpress-Backup.
 The command you'll run would be cd C:\Wordpress-Backup
     6. Now run the following command wpress-extractor <name-of-your.wpress file>.
 For example my .wpress file was fifthsegment.wpress so the command I ran was wpress-extractor fifthsegment.wpress.
     7. You'll find your files extracted into the same directory where the extractor was run.
-In my case it was C:\Wordpress-Backup